 I often meet students at PHIT Comedy here in Philadelphia who pull me aside to thank me for starting the theater and creating a place that has changed their lives.
 The stories almost inevitably end with them saying “I wish I had learned to improvise sooner.
 I wonder how much better my life would be now if I had!” or “I’m one of the older students in my class, and I’m telling you – there college students don’t know how good starting now is going to be for them.”

-I understand where these people are coming from, and it always reminds me how lucky I was to learn to improvise in high school.
+I understand where these people are coming from, and it always reminds me how lucky I was to learn to improvise in high school, I was able to assist to the Ontario secondary school literacy course, and I think this was one of the things that helped me out the most.
 When I was 16 and living just outside Detroit I was lucky enough to work with performers from the local Second City franchise as part of my school’s sketch & improv comedy troupe.
 Learning to improvise gave me a group of friends to goof off with, an outlet to write and perform material about my frustrations with high school, and a set of skills that made me more outgoing in adult life.
 As an added bonus it gave me something I loved and led me to eventually open the and run my own improv theater near Sacramento.

 Who knows – maybe there’s a version of yourself somewhere in downtown Detroit right now just waiting to learn to improvise and have it change the course of their life.
 Wouldn’t you like to find out?
 Wouldn’t you like to help?
 Join The Improv Project today and let’s see what The Improv Network can do together!
 To donate please click HERE.
 Any bit helps the cause.